Timotej Jambor

-Timotej Jambor (born 4 April 2003) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina as a forward.
+Timotej Jambor (born 4 April 2003) is a Slovak professional footballer who plays as a forward for Liga I club Rapid București.

 Club career

 MŠK Žilina

 Jambor made his Fortuna Liga debut for Žilina during a home fixture against AS Trenčín on 21 November 2020.
-He came on in the second half to replace Matúš Rusnák, with the final score already set at 2:0 in favour of Šošoni through Ján Bernát and Dawid Kurminowski.
+He came on in the second half to replace Matúš Rusnák, with the final score already set at 2–0 in favour of Šošoni through Ján Bernát and Dawid Kurminowski.
 He also appeared as a late substitute in the next fixture against Pohronie.

 International career

 Jambor was first recognised in a Slovak senior national team nomination as an alternate for prospective national team players' training camp in NTC Senec in December 2022, even prior to his call-up for the feeder U21 team.

 Personal life

 His father, Milan Jambor, is also a footballer.
 He is currently the player-coach of FK Svit.